zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-mobileapp/create-pages/create-pages.md

     Click the **Mobile Applications** tab on the left to hide the Mobile Apps pane and create more room for the Page Designer.
 You may also want to widen your browser window.

-3. Click **Components**, scroll down to Collection in the Components palette, and drag a **List View** component to the page's Content Placeholder section.
+3. In the Components palette, scroll down to Collection and drag a **List View** component to the page's Content Placeholder section.

 4. In the Properties pane, click **Add Data** to open the Add Data Quick Start.